MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/administration/report-cancellation.md

 ---
-title: Report Cancellation
+title: Report cancellation
-ms.date: 04/01/2021
-ms.topic: conceptual
+description: Learn about the process that occurs when a report is generated and how to cancel a report. ms.date: 04/01/2021 ms.topic: conceptual
 author: jswymer
 ms.author: jswymer
-ms.reviewer: jswymer
+ms.reviewer: solsen
 ---

-# Report Generation and Cancellation Flow
+# Report generation and cancellation flow

 This following figure illustrates the process that occurs when a report is generated.